 - Ambiguously Gay: Pinky seems to show shades of this, as he dresses in pink, often complains about Huckleberry Hound being a rotten dresser, and is always complaining about the decor of the Daltons' secret hideout.

-- The Cameo: Besides Huck, Yogi, Boo-Boo Snagglepuss, Quick Draw, Baba, and Hokey, other Hanna-Barbera characters also made cameos in the movie.
-Peter Potamus appeared as the captain of the ship bound for Tahiti, Magilla Gorilla appeared as a reporter interviewing a Bound and Gagged Mr. Peebles, and Muttley, Doggie Daddy, and Snooper appear as audience members in the scene where Huck is trying to pick a complimentary prize from the bank.
+- The Cameo: Besides Huck, Yogi, Boo-Boo Snagglepuss, Quick Draw, Baba, and Hokey, other Hanna-Barbera characters also make cameos in the movie.
+Peter Potamus appears as the captain of the ship bound for Tahiti, Magilla Gorilla appears as a reporter interviewing a Bound and Gagged Mr. Peebles, and Muttley, Doggie Daddy, and Snooper appear as audience members in the scene where Huck is trying to pick a complimentary prize from the bank.

 - Curb-Stomp Battle: Even despite Huckleberry's best efforts to win the Test of Strength in the Initiation Test, Chuckling Chipmunk beats him easily.

 - Disguised in Drag: When Huck goes looking for help against Stinky, Snagglepuss tries to avoid him by putting on a dress and wig.
 Huck doesn't realize it until after Snagglepuss scampers away.